Ford revamps models in bid to halt European sales slide

-AMSTERDAM/DETROIT (Reuters) - Ford Motor Co (F.N) showed its revamped European lineup on Thursday, including a new small sport-utility vehicle to challenge Nissan Motor Co’s (7201.T) Juke, as the automaker pushes to revive sales and curb mounting losses in the region.
+AMSTERDAM (Reuters) - Ford Motor Co (F.N) showed revamped versions of its key European models on Thursday, including a small sport-utility vehicle to challenge Nissan Motor Co’s Juke (7201.T), as it struggles to revive sales and curb mounting losses in the region.

-Chief Executive Alan Mulally and other Ford executives previewed several models to some 2,500 dealers, including the EcoSport, a compact SUV that will compete in one of the few growing vehicle segments in Europe.
+Chief Executive Alan Mulally and other executives previewed several models to some 2,500 dealers, including the Ecosport compact SUV, which is due in Europe in the next 18 months.
+It will compete against the Juke which has proved highly successful in Europe.

-But sales of SUVs, like the Nissan Juke, have been the rare bright spot for the European car industry, executives said.
-Ford is expanding its SUV lineup and aims to sell 1 million SUVs in Europe over the next six years.
+Ford also showed the Kuga crossover and revealed plans to bring its medium-sized SUV, the Edge.
+The U.S. automaker aims to sell 1 million SUVs in Europe during the next six years.

-Ford plans to introduce the EcoSport in the next 18 months and will have a new model of its existing Kuga crossover later this year.
-Ford also revealed plans to sell the next generation of its medium-sized Edge SUV in Europe.

-“Over the past five years, the SUV segments are the only ones to have grown in Europe, and it’s forecast to continue,” Jim Farley, Ford’s global marketing chief, said on Thursday.
+“Over the past five years, the SUV segments are the only ones to have grown in Europe, and it’s forecast to continue,” Jim Farley, Ford’s global marketing chief, said at the event.

 “Small is where the real growth happens.
 The small SUV segment in Europe will double in the next five years,” he said, adding that sales of medium-sized SUVs may grow by a third.

-In addition to the SUVs, Ford also showed the updated Fiesta small car, a European mainstay and the Transit commercial van.
-Ford also plans to sell the Mustang car in Europe, Mulally said.
+Ford executives showcased the updated Fiesta small car, a European mainstay, the new flagship Mondeo, based on Ford’s U.S. Fusion model, and the new Transit commercial van.
+Mulally also announced that Ford plans to bring the Mustang car to the region.

-Dealers also saw the new flagship Mondeo, based on Ford’s U.S. Fusion sedan.
-The car was scheduled to be introduced in Europe in early 2013, but suppliers were told the launch would be pushed back at least six months so Ford could address production quality issues.

 ‘VERY TOUGH’

-The only U.S. automaker to escape bankruptcy in 2009, Ford recovered strongly from that crisis but has since lost some momentum, with Europe emerging as its Achilles heel.
+The only major U.S. automaker to escape bankruptcy in 2009, Ford recovered strongly from that crisis but has since lost momentum, with Europe emerging as its Achilles heel.

+The Dearborn, Michigan-based automaker posted a $404 million European operating loss in the second quarter.
+It has projected a full-year loss in Europe of more than $1 billion, twice the previous forecast.

-Ford’s sales have been hurt by cut-throat competition from newcomers such as Hyundai Motor Co (005380.KS) and Kia Motors Co (000270.KS), as well as a shift in demand toward premium brands.
+Ford plants in the region are blighted by excess capacity as the automaker’s own sales shrink faster than the troubled overall market, eroded by cut-throat competition from newcomers such as Hyundai Motor Co (005380.KS) and affiliate Kia Motors Co (000270.KS) - as well as a shift in demand toward premium brands.

 Even in Germany, where the auto market has so far escaped the worst of the regional slump, Ford dealers are feeling the squeeze with profit margins close to 1 percent amid rampant discounting, said Chris Wyrembeck, head of a three-showroom dealership in Dresden.